KSarulatha/Batch6-day-4-assignments-charu/README.md

-# Batch6-day-4-assignments-charu
-find all occurence of substring in the given string?
+1.find all occurence of substring in the given string?

 In [5]: